first 30 days after launch

 You launched.
 The adrenaline spike lasted maybe a day.
 Now it's Tuesday morning and you're sitting at your laptop wondering what you're supposed to be doing.
 Your dashboard shows some traffic.
 Maybe a signup or two.
 But you don't have a plan for what comes next, and every hour feels like you're either doing the wrong thing or doing nothing at all.

 This is your plan.
 Four weeks.
 One job per week.
 Every action has a purpose.
-If something isn't producing signal by the end of its window, you stop and move to the next thing.
+If something isn't producing data by the end of its window, you stop and move to the next thing.
 That's not giving up.
 That's being systematic about finding what works.

 Set Up Your Listening Posts